Gainful raises $7.5M for personalized sports nutrition – TechCrunch

 Gainful, a startup offering personalized subscriptions to protein powders and hydration products, is announcing that it has raised $7.5 million in Series A funding.

-COO Eric Wu, who founded the company with CTO Jahaan Ansari, told me that Gainful began with his own experience experimenting different protein powders and eventually the combination that worked best for his goals and dietary needs.
+COO Eric Wu, who founded the company with CTO Jahaan Ansari, told me that Gainful began with his own experience experimenting with different protein powders and eventually finding the combination that worked best for his goals and dietary needs.

-“In my personal experience, trying to find a protein powder can be a very overwhelming experience,” Wu told me.
+“In my personal experience, trying to find a protein powder can be a very overwhelming experience,” Wu said.
 “There are a million ingredients, and you just want somebody to talk to who can cut through all that noise.”

 So when when you first sign up for Gainful, you take a quiz about things like your height, weight, exercise patterns, fitness goals and how often you plan to consume the protein product.
 The company will then recommend a powder for you, as well as providing ongoing access to a registered dietitian who can answer any additional questions.

 Wu said that behind the scenes, Gainful developed “hundreds and hundreds of different [protein] blends,” then worked with its science advisory board (which includes nutrition experts who have worked with the Golden State Warriors and Sacramento Kings) to “hone in on a set number of blends.”
-When asked for more details about how many products the company is actually selling, Wu said it’s “more than handful” and they’re “constantly being iterated on.”
+When asked for more details about how many products the company is actually selling, Wu said it’s “more than a handful” and they’re “constantly being iterated on.”

 All Gainful products are made without artificial colors, flavors or sweeteners, and they’re gluten-free and soy-free as well.
 With the new electrolyte drink mixes (which I’ve tried and enjoyed), the startup is moving beyond protein, and Wu said it will continue to add new products and new flavors.
 At the same time, you still need a subscription to the protein powder (pricing starts at $39) to get access to additional products.